-The provisions of Section 186 of the Act pertaining to investment and lendingactivities is not applicable to the Company since the Company is an NBFC whoseprincipal business is acquisition of securities.
+The provisions of Section 186 of the Act pertaining to investment and lendingactivities are not applicable to the Company since the Company is an NBFC whose principalbusiness is acquisitions of securities.
 During the year the Company has not provided anyguarantee.

 1. Tata Asset Management Ltd.